MEES changes 2025–2030: what landlords need to do

 Before September 2023, the previous government had proposed raising the MEES minimum to EPC C — initially for new tenancies from 2025 and for all let property by 2028.
 Letting agents, landlord associations, and most retrofit specialists had been planning around those dates.

 On 20 September 2023, Rishi Sunak announced the proposals would be scrapped, citing cost-of-living concerns.
-The legal minimum reverted to the existing EPC E requirement, where it remains as of writing.
+The legal minimum reverted to the existing EPC E requirement, where it remains today.

 What the current cost cap means

 MEES includes a cost cap — landlords are not required to spend more than a defined amount per property to meet the minimum rating.
-The cap is currently £3,500 (including any VAT and the cost of any EPC assessment).
+Under today's EPC E regime the cap is £3,500 (including any VAT and the cost of any EPC assessment), per gov.uk's MEES landlord guidance.
 If the recommended works to lift the property to the required rating exceed that cap, the landlord can register an 'all relevant improvements made' exemption on the PRS Exemptions Register.

 What actually moves an EPC rating